ginocorrales/ProgrammingInCgitbook/datatypes/datatypesword-littlebigendians/char.md

 # What are characters

-characters are just unsigned int in C.
+In C, a single character stored in 1 byte, characters are just `unsigned int`(byte size is different).

 ```c
 #include <stdio.h>